jgasteiz/python-warrior/README.md

 - You'll need to have node installed globally.
 - Download or clone the code.
 - Run `bower install` and `npm install`
+- Go into `app/bower_components/ace` and run `npm install && node ./Makefile.dryice.js`
-- Run `npm app/server.js` and you should get it running.
+- Run `node app/server.js` and you should get it running.

 ## TODOS: